linuxacademy/content-comptia-casp/docs/risk-management/topics_outline.md

 #### CIA Levels (Confidentiality, Integrity, Availability)

->Note also known as AIC and CAI in some domains to avoid confusion with the Central Intelligence Agency of the United States.
+>Note: Also known as AIC and CAI in some domains to avoid confusion with the Central Intelligence Agency of the United States.

 Stakeholder Input